nogibjj/project2_VioletPang/README.md

 5 useful command in python file: bash CLI for loading and showing basic information of McDonald's nutrition datasets

-In the main.py, it contains six useful commands: loaddata, fetchlist, sortbycalories, seemax, numofitems, seebreakfast loaddata - Load dataset fetchlist - fetch items list sortbycalories - return sorted list by calories seemax - See max value of each dataset numofitems - See Number of Menu Items for each Food Category seebreakfast - See List of Breakfast Items
+In the main.py, it contains six useful commands: loaddata, fetchlist, sortbycalories, seemax, numofitems, seebreakfast <br>
+loaddata - Load dataset <br>
+fetchlist - fetch items list <br>
+sortbycalories - return sorted list by calories<br>
+seemax - See max value of each dataset <br>
+numofitems - See Number of Menu Items for each Food Category <br>
+seebreakfast - See List of Breakfast Items <br>

 In process_data.sh, it contains the bash script for preparing the menu.csv for processing.
-By running bash process_data.sh menu.csv > text.txt, we can learn the basic information such as number of columns, categories, the items in descending order of calories in McDonald's menu.
+By running bash process_data.sh menu.csv > text.txt, <br>
+we can learn the basic information such as number of columns, categories, the items in descending order of calories in McDonald's menu.

 ## Getting Started